Mazen-ibrahim/Mazen-ibrahim/README.md

  **Motivated Software Engineer** with a B.Sc. in Computer and Information Science (Ain Shams University).
 Passionate about **Software Development, Embedded Systems, IoT, and Cross-Platform App Development with Flutter**.
-I also enjoy working on **Data Analysis, Linux-based Systems, and IoT solutions with ESP32 & Raspberry Pi**.
+I also enjoy working on **Data Analysis, Linux-based Systems, and IoT solutions**.

 ---
 ## Tech Stack